 Pain assessment and management in the paediatric population is a challenging area, and it is something that we often get wrong.
 Children’s pain is historically poorly measured and often under-treated because children may not exhibit the common signs and symptoms of pain that we come to expect from adults.

 Pain is multifactorial.
-In children, it is important to not just focus on the injury but the age and developmental stage of the child, the circumstances of the presentation to ED, the behaviour of the parent/caregiver and the child’s interaction with them.
+In children, it is important to focus not just on the injury but also on the child’s age and developmental stage, the circumstances of the presentation to ED, the behaviour of the parent/caregiver, and the child’s interaction with them.

 Pain assessment

 Assessment of a child in pain varies greatly with their age and developmental stage.
-This is one of the most important things to take into account during your encounter.
-If the wrong tool is used, the pain may be underestimated and the child under-treated.
-The longer the time to proper pain relief, the more distress there is for both child and parent, and so the spiral continues.
+This is one of the most important things to consider during your encounter.
+If the wrong tool is used, the pain may be underestimated, and the child may be undertreated.
+The longer the time to proper pain relief, the more distress there is for both child and parent and so the spiral continues.

 Neonates and infants (0 – 2 years)

-Context is very important in this group also, particularly for the one-year-old who seems very distressed in triage or when being examined by the strange doctor but is more settled in mum’s lap.
-Frequent reassessments are therefore extremely important and beneficial.
+Context is also very important in this group, particularly for the one-year-old who seems very distressed in triage or when being examined by the strange doctor but is more settled in mum’s lap.
+Frequent reassessments are, therefore, extremely important and beneficial.

 Toddlers and preschoolers (2 – 4 years)

-In this group, developing a rapport is a must in order to be able to accurately assess the level of pain.
-Get on the child’s level, use a soothing friendly voice, employ some ice-breaking chat.
+In this group, developing rapport is essential to accurately assessing the level of pain.
+Get on the child’s level, use a soothing, friendly voice, and engage in some ice-breaking chat.

-Ask open-ended questions, don’t just palpate areas and say “Does this hurt?” – as you may well get a yes in every area – e.g. “Can you show me where is sore?
-Can you point to what is hurting you?
+Ask open-ended questions.
+Don’t just palpate areas and say, “Does this hurt?” – as you may get a yes in every area – e.g. “Can you show me where is sore?
+Can you point to what is hurting you?”

-For these slightly older children, the Wong-Baker faces scale is great.
-These can be produced in bright colours to make them fun and to aid with their participation in the assessment.
+The Wong-Baker faces scale is great for these slightly older children.
+Brightly coloured faces can be produced to make them fun and to aid their participation in the assessment.

-This scale has been validated in children aged 3 and up, but in practice it is often used in those over 2.
+This scale has been validated in children aged three and up, but in practice, it is often used in those over two.
 The child is shown the faces and asked to point to the one that best represents how they are feeling.

 Again, reassessment after initial analgesia using the same scale/method of assessment is important.